kavia-common/team-status-reporter-285441-285450/postgres_database/db_visualizer/README.md

 Default host/port: http://0.0.0.0:3000 (accessible on localhost if port mapped)

 Note:
 - The database container never executes `npm start` or `node server.js` for this viewer unless DB_VIEWER=1 is set.
-When DB_VIEWER is not set to 1, `npm start` for this package intentionally exits with non-zero status to prevent accidental runs.
+When DB_VIEWER is not set to 1, `npm start` for this package exits successfully (status 0) after logging that the viewer is skipped, so the container is not affected.
 - If Node/npm are not present or dependencies fail to install, startup is skipped and the database continues to run normally.